Preparing for jobs fairs

 - If you feel nervous about approaching an employer at the fair, help is available!
 Whether you find the situation difficult because of a disability or health condition, anxiety or any other reason, come and talk to us on the Careers and Placements stand.
 A member of our team will be happy to have a chat with you and then help initiate your conversation with an employer.

-Make sure you understand your visa options if you are hoping to stay and work in the UK after completing your course.
-We have information on Graduate jobs in the UK, and the University's Immigration Advice Service has advice on Working in the UK after your studies.
+If you are hoping to stay and work in the UK after completing your course, we have information on Graduate jobs in the UK, and the University's Immigration Advice Service has advice on Working in the UK after your studies.

 While most of the attendees are likely to be undergraduates or taught Masters students, postgraduate researchers are also welcome to come to the fairs.